Compyx/t64fix/README.md

 Adding support for exporting to d64 is something I thought about and have decided to leave that to a library I'm writing.
 Better to write it once properly than multiple times half-assed.

+### Bugs/TODO

+- Implement quiet mode for the `--create` command.
+- Set a name for the image created by the `--create` command, either by using the image's basename as a source or as an optional argument to the command.